Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment

 \section{Summary and conclusions}

-In this paper, we explored the possibility of using \textit{WISE} bands for tracing the environment in which galaxies live.
-We used a set of magnitude selected galaxy samples from the GAMA-\textit{WISE} catalogue in the redshift range $0.07 \leq z < 0.43$.
-Using MCF, we checked how the \textit{WISE} bands trace the galaxy clustering.
-We compared how stellar masses and SFRs from three different estimates (GAMA, \textit{WISE}, and ProSpect) trace the environment using MCFs.
-Additionally, using 2pCF we studied the luminosity dependence and redshift evolution of galaxy clustering.
+We studied the correlations between WISE properties and galaxy clustering.
+We used a set of magnitude-selected galaxy samples from the GAMA-WISE catalogue in the redshift range $0.07 \leq z < 0.43$.
+Using MCF, we checked how the WISE bands trace the galaxy clustering.
+We compared how stellar masses and SFRs from three different estimates (GAMA, WISE, and ProSpect) trace the environment using MCFs.
+Additionally, using 2pCF, we studied the luminosity dependence and redshift evolution of galaxy clustering.

-The summary of our main results and conclusions of this work are as follows: \begin{itemize} \item We observed a strong dependence of galaxy clustering on the W1 absolute magnitude in the redshift range $0.07 \leq z < 0.43$ in Fig.~\ref{fig:result_w1dep}.
-Galaxies brighter in the W1 band exhibits stronger clustering than their fainter counterparts.
-At the same time we did not observe a significant redshift evolution of galaxy clustering in this redshift range (Fig.~\ref{fig:result_zdep}). \item By comparing the amplitudes of rank-ordered MCFs, we concluded that in W1 magnitude selected samples, stellar mass is more reliable tracer of galaxy environment than luminosities and SFR (Fig.~\ref{fig:result_mcf_p} and Fig.~\ref{fig:result_mcf_qrs}). \item However, we showed that the W1 (3.4~$\mu\mathrm{m}$) and W2 (4.6~$\mu\mathrm{m}$) band luminosities can be the better choices among all the \textit{WISE} bands after stellar mass for tracing the galaxy clustering. \item On the other hand, W3 (12~$\mu\mathrm{m}$) and W4 (22~$\mu\mathrm{m}$) bands follow SFR in general. \item We observed a general agreement between different estimates of stellar mass in tracing the clustering, however we highlighted the necessity of caution while using different SFR estimates for tracing the clustering. \item We observed a weak dependence of clustering on the selection we apply on the sample (Fig.~\ref{fig:result_wp_selection}).
-The W4 selected galaxies exhibit a weaker clustering in the redshift range we considered. \end{itemize}
+The summary of our main results and conclusions of this work is given below. \begin{itemize} \item We observed a strong dependence of galaxy clustering on the W1 absolute magnitude in the redshift range $0.07 \leq z < 0.43$ in Fig.~\ref{fig:result_w1zr0gam}.
+Galaxies brighter in the W1 band exhibit stronger clustering than their fainter counterparts.
+At the same time, we did not observe a significant redshift evolution of galaxy clustering in this redshift range (Fig.~\ref{fig:z_r0}). \item By comparing the amplitudes of rank-ordered MCFs, we concluded that in $r$+W1-selected samples, stellar mass is more strongly correlated with environment than luminosities and SFR (Fig.~\ref{fig:result_mcf_p} and Fig.~\ref{fig:result_mcf_qrs}). \item We showed that the W1 (3.4~$\mu\mathrm{m}$) and W2 (4.6~$\mu\mathrm{m}$) band luminosities can be the best choices among all the WISE bands after stellar mass for tracing the galaxy clustering.
+However, this proxy relation is not perfect, and these bands do not completely catch the clustering signal traced by stellar mass.
+Similarly, the W3 (12~$\mu\mathrm{m}$) and W4 (22~$\mu\mathrm{m}$) bands closely but not entirely follow the trend of the environmental dependence of SFR. \item We observed a general agreement between the clustering dependence of galaxy properties estimated using SED fitting techniques such as \textsc{MagPhys} and \textsc{ProSpect}.
+Despite the influence of low S/N sources in the higher-wavelength WISE bands, the corresponding derived properties preserve the general trend of their clustering dependence. \item We observed a weak dependence of clustering on the selection we applied on the sample (Fig.~\ref{fig:result_wp_selection}).
+The W4-selected galaxies exhibit a weaker clustering in the redshift range we considered. \end{itemize}